-When our family moved out of The Hurley House, I was on staff at our church.
+When our family moved out of the house on Hurley Avenue, I was on staff at our church.
 My job description included singing and cooking.
-I led worship every Sunday, and then I got to plan, cater, organize, and execute a monthly all-church lunch.
+I led worship every Sunday, and then I would plan, cater, organize, and execute a monthly all-church lunch.
 You could say I was flying high, firing on all my cylinders, marveling that a job existed where music and meal-planning intersected.

 The ugly truth is that our time at that church ended unexpectedly, and with our exit came the loss of my job.
 I went from high and happy to low and sad.
 It wasn’t pretty, and I spent a lot of days on the couch in my pajamas wondering what to do next.

 On a particularly bad day, my best friend picked me up and took me and my two youngest children to Chick-Fil-A for lunch.
 We happened to run into another mutual friend, and the three of us sat in a booth together while my kids played.

 As my friends listened to my woes about the sad state of my life, one of them looked at me and said, “If you could do anything in the world, what would it be?”